Bidirectional yet asymmetric causality between urban systems and traffic dynamics in 30 cities worldwide: Results

 Similar to Singapore, several other cities exhibit comparable bidirectional yet asymmetric causal patterns between urban systems and traffic dynamics during congestion periods.
 For example, New Delhi, Paris, and London are positioned near Singapore in Fig.~\ref{fig:stccm_rest}(b-d), with a stronger causal direction of urban systems $\rightarrow$ traffic dynamics compared to the reversed direction.
 Their high $\rho$ values at the largest $L$ reveal that their spatial configurations and structures play a significant role in driving traffic congestion.
 Meanwhile, cities such as Stockholm, Sydney, and Moscow, positioned toward the left in Fig.~\ref{fig:stccm_rest}(b-d), also indicate a stronger causal direction from urban systems to traffic dynamics.
 However, their $\rho$ values are considerably lower than Singapore's.
 This suggests that while urban systems still influence traffic congestion in these cities, the strength of the causal pathway in both directions is relatively weak.
 The variations in $\rho$ values across cities can be attributed to city-specific urban configurations and how effectively the STCCM model reconstructs their spatial and temporal interactions in the state space.
 For cities with higher $\rho$ values, the causal model produces more representative state-space reconstructions, effectively incorporating spatially lagged information across the built environment to capture causal interactions between urban systems and traffic dynamics.
 In contrast, cities with lower $\rho$ values demonstrate less representative state-space reconstructions, influenced by weaker spatial dependencies and increased variability in the built environment and individual movement patterns.
+Although some cities near the diagonal might suggest a balanced interaction, statistical tests support the robustness of these relationships.
+Specifically, the estimated causal strengths ($\rho$) are statistically significant across all 30 cities ($p < 0.001$; see Supplementary Table 5).
+Furthermore, despite the visual proximity to the diagonal, paired t-tests reveal that the asymmetry ($\Delta\rho$) remains statistically significant for the majority of cities on rest days, specifically in 26, 29, and 27 out of 30 cities for urban structure, form, and function, respectively (see Supplementary Table 7).
+Together, these results statistically support the conclusion that urban systems more often exert a dominant influence on traffic dynamics, consistent with the asymmetric nature of the causality.

 In addition, rare cases such as Manila and Christchurch reveal distinct bidirectional causal patterns, in which the dominant causal direction runs from traffic dynamics to urban systems.
 With relatively low $\rho$ values of approximately 0.3, Manila appears below the diagonal line in Fig.~\ref{fig:stccm_rest}(c) but lies above the one in Fig.~\ref{fig:stccm_rest}(b, d).
 This pattern highlights its stronger causality directions of urban form $\rightarrow$ traffic dynamics and traffic dynamics $\rightarrow$ urban structure/function, as opposed to the reversed directions.
 Its $L$-$\rho$ curves show that the relationships are not monotonically increasing with library size (see Fig.~\ref{fig:stccm_rest}(a)).
 Instead, the curves exhibit slight dips before rising, reflecting weak spatial dependencies in capturing the causal-effect relationship between urban systems and traffic dynamics.
 In contrast, Christchurch consistently displays monotonic $L$-$\rho$ curves with relatively higher overall $\rho$ values.
 At the largest library size $L$, the direction of traffic dynamics $\rightarrow$ urban function becomes predominant over its reverse, highlighting the significant feedback effect of mobility patterns on urban land uses.
 This suggests that human mobility patterns in Christchurch influence and shape how urban functions are utilized and experienced within the city.